orioncb/airbyte/docs/integrations/destinations/s3-data-lake.md

     - AWS Glue
     - Nessie

+The destination exposes advanced options to control how the `_airbyte_meta` column is stored.
+Set `meta_storage` to `"string"` to store the metadata as a JSON string instead of an object, and `meta_nullable` to `true` to allow null values.

 ## Setup guide

 Follow these steps to set up your S3 storage and Iceberg catalog permissions.